harpur/Bombus/README.md

 	-ploidy 1 &
 </code></pre>

 Following these raw SNP and indel calls, I trimmed all SNPs within 10bp of an indel and all SNPs with QD < 5.0, FS > 40.0, or MQ < 25.0.
-I also remove all SNPs within 5 bp of a SNP that was called as heterozygotic in at least 2 drone samples (putativeCNV.list)
+I also remove all SNPs within 5 bp of a SNP that was called as heterozygotic in at least 2 drone samples (putativeCNV.list), and diallelic

 ####SNP Functional Roles
-Identified putative functional role of SNPs using SNPEFF v XXXXXXXX.
-I collated a list of genes with polymorphic stop codons that will be masked from analysis
+Identified putative functional role of SNPs using SNPEFF v 3.6c.
+[I created a custom B. impatiens database](http://snpeff.sourceforge.net/SnpEff_manual.html#databases) with the GFF and reference fasta as a text output (-o txt).

+Final output for this is "exons.eff" for each species and "warnexons.eff" that lists genes with polymorphic stop codons.

 ####GFF and Genome Versions